seojacky/helper-lite-for-pagespeed/readme.txt

 = I installed the plugin but my Google PageSpeed Insights score did not increase =
 * Clear cache on your site
 * The maximum effect will be on page with images.
 No images - no result
 * Plugin does not affect images added to background via css, for the simple reason that it is impossible to add decoding="async" and loading="lazy" attributes to them.
-The plugin only works with images added via the  tag.
+The plugin only works with images added via the &lt;img&gt; tag.

 == Screenshots ==
 1. Before activating the plugin